This chapter should be read in conjunction with Permanence Planning Guidance.

 - Arrangements and procedure for review and termination.

-A copy of the Support Plan should be sent to Finance.
+A copy of this letter should be sent to the Finance Officer.

 15. Urgent Cases